Here are some great tips and "how to's" for freezing vegetables, berries, and fruits from your backyard vegetable garden!

-Tips and "how to's" for freezing vegetables from your backyard vegetable garden.
-Learn the best way to prepare, blanch and freeze garden vegetables for winter use.
+Learn the best way to prepare, blanch and freeze garden vegetables, berries, and fruit for winter use.

 Design Your Own Vegetable Garden Layout Using our Free "Vegetable Garden Planner" Software!

-By freezing vegetables, you can enjoy almost all the fresh produce grown from your vegetable garden long after the harvesting season is over.
+By freezing your home vegetables, you can enjoy almost all the fresh produce grown from your vegetable garden long after the harvesting season is over.

-A friend of mine recently told me about opening up a package of corn for dinner that was frozen in 1996 and it tasted as sweet as the day it was packed.
+A friend of mine recently told me about opening up a package of corn for dinner that was frozen ten years ago, and it tasted as sweet as the day it was packed.

 Nutrition, flavor, and natural color are kept better in most foods by freezing than any other preservation methods.